Clear Creek Baptist Bible College: History

 L.C.
-Kelly (1874-1955) was born April 18, 1874 in Choctaw, Alabama to Solomon and Sarah (Felt) Kelly.
+Kelly (1874–1955) was born April 18, 1874, in Choctaw, Alabama, to Solomon and Sarah (Felt) Kelly.
 He became a Southern Baptist preacher at the age of 20, as he furthered his education he pastored many small country churches.
 He earned a four-year degree at Georgetown College in Georgetown, Kentucky.
 Moving to Louisville, Kentucky at the turn of the twentieth century he became the editor of the Kentucky Issue the Louisville Local newspaper.
-In 1907 he and Nancy Newland married in Stanford, Kentucky at her father's home.
-In 1908 Rev. Kelley and his bride moved to Orlinda, Tennessee to take the pastorate at Orlinda Baptist Church.
+In 1907 he and Nancy Newland married in Stanford, Kentucky, at her father's home.
+In 1908 Rev. Kelley and his bride moved to Orlinda, Tennessee, to take the pastorate at Orlinda Baptist Church.
 He and Orlinda Baptist Church started an annual Bible Institution in 1908.

 After 1910 the family moved to Taylor County, where Kelly began working with the Russell Creek Association of Baptist.
 The association ran an academy called Russell Creek Academy, which went into financial distress in 1908.
 Kelly aided in its reopening the school in 1914, and in 1916 began holding higher education classes; it later developed into Campbellsville University.
 Kelley took the pastorate of the First Baptist Church in Pineville in 1919; here he led prohibition rallies and preached against alcohol.
-He found a suitable location for a institution in 1924 while walking the L&N railway through a pre-civil war tunnel.
+He found a suitable location for an institution in 1924 while walking the L&N railway through a pre-civil war tunnel.

 The first meeting was held in 1926, with a two-week schedule.
-He felt led to start an annual Bible Institute and chartered Clear Creek Mountain Springs, Inc. The institution transformed into Clear Creek Mountain Preacher School and Clear Creek Baptist School during the 1940s and 50s.
+He felt led to start an annual Bible Institute and chartered Clear Creek Mountain Springs, Inc. The institution transformed into Clear Creek Mountain Preacher School and Clear Creek Baptist School during the 1940s and 1950s.
 During the 1920s Clear Spring was used by the Kentucky Baptist as their Camp meeting location, as revivals were held on what is now the main campus and the athletic field.
-In the 1930s and 40s RA (Royal Ambassadors) and GA (Girls in Action) camps were held for children all over Kentucky.
+In the 1930s and 1940s RA (Royal Ambassadors) and GA (Girls in Action) camps were held for children all over Kentucky.